 The Precanon

-This page is included to let non-Muslim readers see the Qur'anic portrait directly, rather than only through later polemical summaries.
+The material is included to let non-Muslim readers see the Qur'anic portrait directly, rather than only through later polemical summaries.

 Mary Chosen and Given Glad Tidings